yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 ](https://medium.com/%E9%BA%A5%E5%85%8B%E7%9A%84%E5%8D%8A%E8%B7%AF%E5%87%BA%E5%AE%B6%E7%AD%86%E8%A8%98/%E5%BF%83%E5%BE%97-%E8%AA%8D%E8%AD%98%E5%90%8C%E6%AD%A5%E8%88%87%E9%9D%9E%E5%90%8C%E6%AD%A5-callback-promise-async-await-640ea491ea64)
 <br/><br/>

-:white_check_mark: 4.
-Explain What Is The New Feature In ES6?
+4. Explain What Is The New Feature In ES6?
 > - Arrow Function, Class, Promise, Block-Scoped Constructs Let and Const, Template Literals.
 <br/><br/>

-:white_check_mark: 4.1 Explain What Is The New Feature In ES7?
+4.1 Explain What Is The New Feature In ES7?
 > - Async, Await.
 <br/><br/>